Daniel P. Whitmire, Ph.D.

 Reason for relocation to Fayetteville: Family matters

-Family: Married with three exceptional sons: Jason, who is a full Professor of Microbiology and Genetics at the University of North Carolina Chapel Hill, Ganer, who is 17 and an awarded-winning expert programmer and has his own Axiomless-logic theory of everything , and my stepson Travis who is an army veteran, a graduate of the University of South Florida, and a profitable Bitcoin enthusiast.
-I have two grandchildren, Sophia (19), who is a sophomore at Emory University, and Dylan (15).
+Family: Married with three exceptional sons: Jason, who is a full Professor of Microbiology and Genetics at the University of North Carolina Chapel Hill, Ganer, who is 21 and an awarded-winning expert programmer and has his own Axiomless-logic theory of everything , and my stepson Travis who is an army veteran, a graduate of the University of South Florida, and a very profitable Bitcoin enthusiast.
+I have two grandchildren, Sophia (22), who is a senior at Emory University, and Dylan (18) who is a freshman at UNC-Chapel Hill.
 My wife Sabra (age unknown) is an antiques dealer specializing in old dolls (and old professors).